Content Cannibalization: The Silent Traffic Killer

 Preventing Future Content Cannibalization

 To stave off future content cannibalization, it’s necessary to develop a keyword strategy, conduct regular content audits, and focus on search intent.
 A well-devised content strategy guarantees the elimination of competition or overlap between different pages on your website.
+Additionally, a good keyword strategy can help avoid creating duplicate pages by ensuring each page targets unique keywords, thus preventing the need for canonicalization.

 Frequent updates and adjustments to keywords to align with changing search intents can also act as a preventive measure to fix keyword cannibalization and avoid keyword cannibalization issues.